xStarbound/xStarbound/doc/lua/world.md

+# `world`

 The `world` table contains functions that perform actions within a specified such as querying or modifying entities, tiles, etc. in that world.
+It's available in the following script contexts:

+- world context scripts (server-side)
+- pane scripts (client-side)
+- container interface scripts (client-side)
+- monster, NPC and object scripts (client-side for client-mastered entities, server-side for server-mastered entities)
+- monster and object animation scripts (client-side)
+- stagehand scripts (server-side)
+- generic player scripts (client-side)
+- player companion scripts (client-side)
+- player deployment scripts (client-side)
+- quest scripts (client-side)
+- tech scripts (client-side)
+- status controller and effect scripts (client-side for client-mastered entities, server-side for server-mastered entities)
+- vehicle scripts (client-side for client-mastered entities, server-side for server-mastered entities)
+- active and fireable item scripts (client-side for items used by client-mastered entities, server-side for items used by server-mastered entities)
+- active item animation scripts (client-side)
+- behaviour scripts (client-side if running on client-mastered entities, server-side if running on server-mastered entities)

+The client-sided `world` callbacks are only available to client-sided scripts, while the server-sided callbacks are only available to server-sided scripts.

+## Generic bindings

+The following `world` bindings are available in both client- and server-side scripts.

 ---

 #### `String` world.type()

 Returns a string describing the world's type.
-For terrestrial worlds this will be the primary biome, for instance worlds this will be the instance name, and for ship or generic worlds this will be 'unknown'.
+For terrestrial worlds this will be the primary biome, for instance worlds this will be the instance name, and for ship or generic worlds this will be `"unknown"`.

 ---

 #### `bool` world.terrestrial()

-Returns a `true` if the current world is a terrestrial world, i.e. a planet, and `false` otherwise.
+Returns a `true` if the current world is a terrestrial world, i.e., a planet, or `false` otherwise.

 ---

 #### `Vec2I` world.size()

-Returns a vector describing the size of the current world.
+Returns a vector describing the size of the current world in world tiles.

 ---